 As tempting as it might be to just stay in your warm and cozy home, we decided to explore some places in Vienna you might not have visited to entice you outside.
-As the options for outdoor activities are unfortunately rather limited at the moment, we thought we’d give you some inspiration for beautiful walks to not only get some fresh air, but also soak in the enchanting atmosphere and relax.
-Because as diverse as these places are, what they have in common is their unique. and sometimes, even magical atmosphere.
+The options for outdoor activities are unfortunately rather limited at the moment, so we thought we’d give you some inspiration for beautiful walks to not only get some fresh air but also soak in the enchanting atmosphere and relax.
+As diverse as these places are, what they have in common is their unique and sometimes even magical atmosphere.
 So follow us on our little tour and explore the loveliest fall walks Vienna has to offer, away from the usual tourist destinations.

 Lebensbaumkreis am Himmel

 In the Vienna Woods on scenic Cobenzl hill, you will find a true gem.
 Get off bus 38a at the stop ‘Cobenzl Parkplatz’ and walk towards Himmelstraße (Sky St.), and you will eventually reach ‘am Himmel’, which translates literally to ‘in the sky’.
 You do actually feel like you are in the sky, as the Vienna city center and the Danube River lie beneath your feet.
 Take some time to enjoy this breathtaking view and marvel at the brightly colored leaves of the surrounding hills and the vineyards in front of you.
 Continue walking to reach a unique spot called ‘Lebensbaumkreis am Himmel’ (Tree of Life circle in the sky).
 Arranged like an amphitheater, this sustainable natural monument was established 23 years ago and offers a place of peace and relaxation.
 When you are lucky weather-wise, take a seat on the wooden benches to enjoy the sun and nature to the fullest.